 For more information or to register contact our office at email@example.com!

-We run our Summer Camp programs in July and August each year.
-Camps offered include:
+We run our Summer Camp programs for 6 weeks in July and August each year.
+These camps run Mon-Thurs from 9:30-2:30.

 - Wild + Free (ages 6-12)